gregoreth/unchi/README.md

 =====

 A little file hosting script with an image gallery.
 ShareX JSON file included.
+I'm still working on getting it to be "amazing."
+At the moment it's in a sort of clusterfuck mode to me, but then again I'm really unconfident in my code so it could be good and i'm just bad.

 | Server Requirements | Client Requirements |
 | ------------------- | ------------------- |